Understanding Non-Immigrant and Immigrant Visas

 If you are a foreign national seeking employment in the United States, you may benefit from understanding the various visa options you have.
 Employment and treaty visas can have subtle differences depending on your specific situation.
 A knowledgeable attorney can help you understand the significance of the different categories.

-• EB-1 visas are for priority workers, including people like those with extraordinary ability, outstanding professors and researchers, and multinational managers.
+- EB-1 visas are for priority workers, including people like those with extraordinary abilities, outstanding professors and researchers, and multinational managers.

-• EB-4 visas are reserved for some certain special immigrants.
+- EB-4 visas are reserved for certain special immigrants.
 There are many subcategories that fall under this preference; some may include broadcasters, religious ministers and others.

 Treaty Visa Guidance